ArsamAryandoust/UniversalGNNs/README.md

-# Universal graph neural networks for multi-task learning
+# Universal graph neural networks for multi-task transfer learning

 Given arbitrary prediction tasks and datasets, we want to train a single DL model that is able to solve them all.